fauxmaux/fauxmaux.github.io/README.md

 # Experimental Laboratory of Artificial Intelligence
 [//]: # (## www.elai.hu)
+## for the purpose of teaching, informing and transferring values
 ### by fauxmaux

 [//]: # (This may be the most platform independent comment)